-The top things to do in Toronto are typically day trips and museums.
+The top things to do in Toronto are typically day trips, tours, and museums.
 Once you’ve seen all the attractions you want to see in the city, check out the Niagara area, including the falls, as well as the wine region.

 Niagara Falls is perhaps the most well-known landmark in the greater Toronto area.
 It straddles the line between Canada and the United States, so you can see two countries in one afternoon.
 Be sure to take a boat ride, whether it’s the Maid of the Mist or a jet boat.

 CN Tower is a downtown landmark, offering the best views in the city.
 Their Edgewalk experience allows guests to get strapped into a contraption that allows you to walk around the outside of the observation deck.

 Casa Loma was originally the private home of Henry Pellatt, the son of British aristocrats.
 His travels in Europe inspired his dream castle.
 While he eventually went into debt, it remains one of Toronto’s most iconic tourist attractions.

 Centre Island is a short ferry ride from downtown Toronto and opens seasonally with a theme park, petting zoo, walking paths, and restaurants.